 Recently, Ryan O’Boyle and I hosted the webinar “Building Security Into the Agile SDLC: View From the Trenches”.
 We would like to take a minute to thank all those who attended the live broadcast for submitting questions.
 There were so many questions from our open discussion following the webinar that we wanted to take the time to follow up and answer them.
 So without further ado, the Q&A.

-That is all we have time for at the moment, but check back next week for the second half of our Agile SDLC Q&A. In the meantime, if you found the Agile Security webinar useful, consider registering for CA Veracode’s director of platform engineering, Peter Chestna's webinar: "Secure Agile Through An Automated Toolchain: How CA Veracode R&D Does It".
-In this technical webinar, Peter will share how we’ve leveraged CA Veracode's cloud-based platform to integrate application security testing with our Agile development toolchain (Eclipse, Jenkins, JIRA) -- and why it's become essential to our success.
+That is all we have time for at the moment, but check back next week for the second half of our Agile SDLC Q&A. In the meantime, if you found the Agile Security webinar useful, consider registering for Veracode’s director of platform engineering, Peter Chestna's webinar: "Secure Agile Through An Automated Toolchain: How Veracode R&D Does It".
+In this technical webinar, Peter will share how we’ve leveraged Veracode's cloud-based platform to integrate application security testing with our Agile development toolchain (Eclipse, Jenkins, JIRA) -- and why it's become essential to our success.